John-Colvin/YAIDIP/README.md

 This DIP is close to the prior work yet different in key aspects as follows:

 - Like [Jonathan Marler's Interpolated Strings](http://github.com/dlang/dmd/pull/7988), this DIP expands the interpolated string into an argument list.
-However, unlike that proposal that automatically passes the expansion as an argument list for `std.typecons.tuple`, we expand into an argument list.
+However, unlike that proposal that automatically passes the expansion as an argument list for `std.typecons.tuple`, we expand into an argument list and leave the rest to user code.
 We will show how doing so has significant flexibility and efficiency advantages.
-- Like [DIP 1027](https://github.com/dlang/DIPs/blob/master/DIPs/rejected/DIP1027.md), this DIP expands the interpolated string into a list.
+- Like [DIP 1027](https://github.com/dlang/DIPs/blob/master/DIPs/rejected/DIP1027.md), this DIP expands the interpolated string into an argument list.
 Unlike DIP 1027, which only supports the format-string style, this proposal supports both the interspersion and the format-string style.
 It also has a simpler syntax and semantics.
 - We heed important lessons from [DIP 1036](https://github.com/dlang/DIPs/blob/master/DIPs/DIP1036.md), mainly that while pursuing generality, complexity must be kept under control.
-In wake of it, we concluded that unification of the format-string style and interspersion approach with a single interpolation syntax is not the appropriate goal.
-Instead, we recognize the two goals as distinct and propose distinct constructs for them.

 We will demonstrate how this DIP achieves all major goals of extant proposals with a radically simpler definition and implementation.